swoops/jsanic/README.md

 # jsanic

 If you want your production JavaScript looking sharp, then use js-beautify.
-Are you more concerned with going fast then looking pretty?
+Are you more concerned with going fast than looking pretty?
 Then jsanic is the tool for you.

 Check out this overly contrived example: